CCF distributes grants to Stepping Stones Foundation and Gill Children’s Services

 Stepping Stones Foundation

-The executive director of Keller-based Stepping Stones Foundation ensures the teenagers, who primarily come from Keller and Northwest ISDs, are loved, cared for and put on a path to success.
-They’ve been through so much trauma and disappointment that they aren’t ready for someone like Katie who refuses to give up on them.
+As the Founder and Board Member, she ensures the teenagers, who primarily come from Keller and Northwest ISDs, are loved, cared for and put on a path to success.
+They’ve been through so much trauma and disappointment that they aren’t ready for someone like Christina who refuses to give up on them.

 She listens to their stories – all different but all heartbreaking.
 She provides food, rental assistance – whatever they need.